Surpris/particle/readme.md

 * cube
 * cuboctahedron
 * hailstone / hailstone_with_sphere
-  + The primary purpose of `hailstone_with_sphere` is to randomly generate a hail model with daughter clusters centered on the surface of the mother cluster.
+  + The primary purpose of `hailstone_with_sphere` is to randomly generate a hail model with daughter particles centered on the surface of the mother particle.
-  + `hailstone` generates a hail model using arguments (list of) of information on types, sizes and positions of a mother cluster and daughter clusters.
+  + `hailstone` generates a hail model using arguments (list of) of information on types, sizes and positions of a mother particle and daughter particles.
 * icosahedron
 * sphere
 * spheroid